Our Dream Playground

 1996: KaBOOM! is officially founded.

 1997: Offer is made to “purchase” KaBOOM! by Ted Turner… offer refused.

 1999: We build our first universally accessible playground with AAOS.

 2001: We become the first nonprofit to have an ice cream flavor: Ben & Jerry’s KaBerry KaBOOM!.

-2002: Our online Playground Project Planner is created to help us scale our impact online.
+2002: Our online playground project planner, Our Dream Playground, is created to help us scale our impact online.

 2003: We celebrate our 500th playground build at the Boys and Girls Club in Brampton, Ontario.